 - The Contractor must not deface, paint, damage or mark any natural features (e.g. trees, rock formations, buildings, etc.), if these should be situated in or around the Site, for survey or other purposes unless agreed beforehand with the Engineer and the ECO.
 Any features affected by the Contractor in contravention of this clause must be restored/rehabilitated to the satisfaction of the Engineer and the ECO. - Except to the extent necessary for the carrying out of the works, flora must not be removed, damaged or disturbed nor must any vegetation be planted.
 Any removal of vegetation that is necessary should be kept strictly to the demarcated area.
 The planted trees on site that are within the development footprint should be carefully removed and replanted elsewhere on the property. - Staff and plant movement to be restricted to the disturbed areas.
 Construction material must be stored in areas designated by the site agent and must not damage natural vegetation.
 Only the existing roads/tracks are to be used. - Trapping, poisoning and/or shooting of animals is strictly forbidden.
 No domestic pets or livestock are permitted on Site.
 Where the use of herbicides, pesticides and other poisonous substances are to be used, the Contractor must submit a Method Statement. - All incidents of harm to any animal or natural vegetation (apart from the agreed upon areas) must be reported to the ECO. - The removal of fauna from the site must be done in accordance with the requirements of the Nature Conservation Ordinance regulating these activities and should be conducted by a suitably qualified and experienced person.
 The necessary permits that may be required from CapeNature should first be obtained. - If required, any flora identified during construction to be rescued must be removed and placed in an area specifically allocated for these plants to ensure that the necessary care thereof will take place until being relocated and planted in designated areas. - The areas of vegetation that are to be protected during construction must be demarcated and indicated on a site plan.
-A Method Statement is to be submitted to the ECO by the Contractor, detailing the method of fencing for protection of the conservation areas.

-- A Method Statement must be submitted detailing the methods to be used for vegetation clearing if required.
+A Method Statement is to be submitted to the ECO by the Contractor, detailing the method of fencing for protection of the conservation areas. - A Method Statement must be submitted detailing the methods to be used for vegetation clearing if required.
 All cleared areas must be stabilised as soon as possible.
 Burning of cleared vegetation on site is prohibited.
-The burying of cleared vegetation or use as part of backfill or landscape shaping is prohibited unless written approval is obtained from the ECO. - Cleared vegetation may be used for mulch or slope stabilisation of the Site.
-Should bulk vegetation be removed from the designated working areas (foot print area) then tall vegetation shall first be removed through brush cutting and chipping of larger shrub material; this may be added to the topsoil material stockpiles as mulch.
-Unless otherwise agreed upon, only indigenous plant material shall be used for this purpose. - Prior to any activities within the demarcated work areas, topsoil material shall be removed to a depth of 200 mm or deeper if specified by the engineer in consultation with the ECO and stockpiled in a designated area for use in rehabilitation of the site post construction.
-Any area where the topsoil will be impacted by construction activities, including the construction offices and storage areas, must have the topsoil stripped and removed and covered with herbaceous vegetation (other than alien species), overlying grass and other fine organic matter and stockpiled for subsequent use in rehabilitation. - Topsoil storage areas must be convex and should not exceed 2 m in height.
-The Contractor must ensure that the material does not blow or wash away.
-Topsoil must be treated with care, must not be buried or in any other way be rendered unsuitable for further use (e.g. by mixing with spoil) and precautions must be taken to prevent unnecessary handling and compaction.
-In particular, topsoil must not be subject to compaction greater than 1 500 kg/m2 and must not be pushed by a bulldozer for more than 50 m.
-Trucks may not be driven over the stockpiles. - Topsoil from different soil types must be stockpiled separately and replaced in the same areas from which they were taken if this proves to be the case.
-Specific attention should be given to the areas that may house rare and threatened species.
-Topsoil areas must be demarcated in order to ensure the safekeeping of topsoil and to separate different stockpile types.
+The burying of cleared vegetation or use as part of backfill or landscape shaping is prohibited unless written approval is obtained from the ECO.

+- Cleared vegetation may be used for mulch or slope stabilisation of the site.
+Should bulk vegetation be removed from the designated working areas (footprint area) then tall vegetation shall first be removed through brush cutting and chipping of larger shrub material; this may be added to the topsoil material stockpiles as mulch.
+Unless otherwise agreed upon, only indigenous plant material shall be used for this purpose. - Prior to any activities within the demarcated work areas, topsoil material shall be removed to a depth of 200 mm or deeper if specified by the engineer in consultation with the ECO and stockpiled in a designated area for use in landscaping/rehabilitation of the site post construction.
+Any area where the topsoil will be impacted by construction activities, including the construction offices and storage areas, must have the topsoil stripped and removed and covered with herbaceous vegetation (other than alien species), overlying grass and other fine organic matter and stockpiled for subsequent use in rehabilitation.